Endometrial cancer starts in the endometrium, the lining of the uterus (womb).

 - Thin white or clear vaginal discharge after menopause

-During the early stages of disease, a pelvic exam is often normal.
-As the cancer becomes more advanced, there may be changes in the size, shape, or feel of the uterus or surrounding structures.
+During the early stages of uterine cancer, your doctor may not find anything unusual during a pelvic exam.
+As the cancer becomes more advanced, pelvic exams will reveal changes in the size, shape or feel of the uterus or surrounding structures.

 Tests that may be done include: